Ernst-August-Denkmal

 How long should I spend visiting?

-A visit to the Ernst-August-Denkmal typically takes about an hour, allowing for ample time to explore and appreciate the site.
+A visit to the Ernst-August-Denkmal typically takes about 30 minutes to an hour, allowing time for photographs and exploration of the surrounding area.

 Is photography allowed?